argherna/pike/README.md

 * Add authentication type and referral handling to server configuration.
 * Save searches associated with an LDAP server.
 * Add import/export of saved settings and searches.
-* Add SASL binds for server authentication.
+* Add SASL for server authentication.
+* Improve error messages in the UI and logs.

 ## Etymology